fingerprintjs/fingerprintjs/contributing.md

 1. Bump the version.
 Search the current version number in the code to know where to change it.
 2. Build and test the project.
-3. See what's will get into the NPM package, make sure it contains the distributive files and no excess files.
+3. See what will get into the NPM package, make sure it contains the distributive files and no excess files.
     To see, run `yarn pack`, an archive will appear nearby, open it with any archive browser.
 4. Run
     ```bash